wimpomp/parfor/README.md

 Don't worry about the technical details of using the multiprocessing module, race conditions, queues, parfor handles all that.

-Tested on linux, Windows and OSX with python 3.10.
+Tested on linux, Windows and OSX with python 3.10 and 3.12.

 ## Why is parfor better than just using multiprocessing?
 - Easy to use